jayeshpansheriya/awesome_extensions/README.md

 #### Text

-If you dont want use theme, then we have some other methods:
+If you don't want to use theme styles, then we have some other methods:

 ```dart
 Text('Hello World')